Please enter your name, email and zip code below to sign up!

 The Salvation Army meets the needs of adults of all ages.

-To keep our clients, staff, and volunteers safe, and in accordance with city and state guidelines, some programs and services at The Salvation Army Joliet Corps Community Center are closed until further notice.
-Our Food Pantry remains open.
-The after-school program is suspended until further notice, but meals usually served during the after-school program will be available in to-go containers.
+To keep our clients, staff, and volunteers safe, and in accordance with city and state guidelines, programs and services at The Salvation Army Joliet Corps Community Center are modified until further notice.
 For the most up-to-date information, please contact us at 815-726-4834.

 Click here to learn more about local and national Coronavirus (COVID-19) relief efforts.